marcelrf/aboveboard/README.md

 # Aboveboard

-Aboveboard is a simple chess engine written just for fun.
+A simple chess engine written just for fun.

 ## How to play
 Python3 required.
 No need to install any libraries.